clojang/jiface/README.md

 $ rebar3 eunit
 ```

-This will not only run Erlang and LFE unit tests, it also runs the Clojure unit tests for Clojang.
+This will not only run Erlang and LFE unit tests, it also runs the Clojure unit tests for jiface.

 **Clojure Test Selectors**

-If you would like to be more selective in the types of Clojang tests which get run, you may be interested in reading this section.
+If you would like to be more selective in the types of jiface tests which get run, you may be interested in reading this section.

-The Clojang tests use metadata annotations to indicate whether they are unit, system, or integration tests. to run just the unit tests, you can do any one of the following, depending upon what you're used to:
+The jiface tests use metadata annotations to indicate whether they are unit, system, or integration tests. to run just the unit tests, you can do any one of the following, depending upon what you're used to:

 ```bash
 $ lein test